Artistic Director and Conductor, Ann Krinitsky

 Assistant Conductor and Youth Programs Administrator, Andrei Gorchov

-For over 60 years, the Marin Symphony Youth Orchestra, currently under the direction of Ann Krinitsky, has provided young, gifted musicians ages 12-18 with an opportunity to participate in a rich and rewarding orchestral community.
-The September-to-May orchestral season includes a winter and spring concert, a Sit-In Concert at a local elementary school to introduce young children to orchestral instruments, an exclusive recording project at Skywalker Sound in Nicasio, the opportunity to sit on stage with orchestral sections during Marin Symphony rehearsals, special coaching sessions from Marin Symphony players, and rehearsals conducted by Marin Symphony’s maestro, Alasdair Neale.
-The orchestra is composed of approximately 80 auditioned high school and middle school musicians from the counties of Marin, Sonoma, and San Francisco.
-Recent performances of standard orchestral repertoire include: Tchaikovsky’s Symphonies 4 and 5, Beethoven Symphonies 1 and 5, Dvořák Symphonies 4 and 8, Rimsky-Korsakov’s Capriccio Espagnol and Scheherazade, Hindemith’s Symphonic Metamorphosis, Sibelius Symphony No. 2 and Sibelius’ Finlandia on a special side-by-side performance with the Marin Symphony Orchestra.
+Since 1954, the Marin Symphony Youth Orchestra, currently under the direction of Ann Krinitsky, has provided musicians ages 13-18 with the opportunity to participate in a rich and rewarding orchestral community.
+The September-to-May orchestral season offers a range of performances and experiences.
+The orchestra is composed of approximately 80 auditioned high school and middle school musicians from Marin, Sonoma, and San Francisco.
+Recent performances of standard orchestral repertoire include: Rossini’s Overture to The Barber of Seville, Smetana’s The Moldau, Brahms’ Hungarian Dances No.’s 1, 5, & 6, Rimsky-Korsakov’s Scheherazade, and Tchaikovsky’s Romeo and Juliet Fantasy Overture in a special side-by-side performance with the Marin Symphony Orchestra.

 Are you interested in becoming a member of one of our youth orchestras?

 TBA.
 Due to the Covid-19 pandemic our rehearsal space at College of Marin Kentfield will be closed to public rentals in the Fall of 2020.